rylincoln/developer.fulcrumapp.com/_expression-examples/calculate-total-of-repeatable-numbers.md

 category: section
 ---

-This example grabs numeric values from a choicefield located in a repeatable.
+This example grabs numeric values from a choicefield (with options N/A, 0, 1, 2, 3) located in a repeatable.
 It converts the string values to numbers and then calculates the sum.

 ```js
 var array = REPEATABLEVALUES($name_of_repeatable, 'data_name_of_choicefield_score');